-The auditor should test Modified Adjusted Gross Income (MAGI) and non-MAGI case for Medicaid eligibility determinations as described below.
+The auditor should test Modified Adjusted Gross Income (MAGI) and non-MAGI cases for Medicaid eligibility determinations as described below.

-The State Medicaid agency or its designee is required to determine client eligibility in accordance with eligibility requirements defined in the approved State plan (42 CFR Section 431.10).
-In North Carolina, the local Department of Social Service offices is the designee for eligibility determination.
-Local DSS offices use two manuals as guidelines for eligibility determination for Medicaid, the Aged, Blind and Disabled manual and the Family and Children Medicaid manual.
+The State Medicaid agency or designee is required to determine client eligibility in accordance with eligibility requirements defined in the approved State plan (42 CFR Section 431.10).
+In North Carolina, the local Department of Social Service offices are the designee for Medicaid eligibility determination.
+Local DSS offices use two manuals as guidelines for Medicaid eligibility determination, the Aged, Blind and Disabled manual and the Family and Children Medicaid manual.
 Also, any "time limited" changes in eligibility determination rules are communicated to local DSS offices by Administrative Letters from the Division of Health Benefits.
 Section II of the State Medicaid Plan describes mandatory and optional groups covered by North Carolina and the mandatory and optional conditions for eligibility.

-In addition, G. S. 108A, the Appropriations Act and administrative rules adopted under G. S. 150B authorize coverage for specific groups of families and individuals and establish rules for determining eligibility.
+In addition, G.S.
+108A, the Appropriations Act, and administrative rules adopted under G.S.
+150B authorize coverage for specific groups of families and individuals and establish rules for determining eligibility.
 This section of the State Plan is a resource for the Medicaid eligibility manuals used by the county DSS offices.
-The eligibility manuals provide detailed instructions to county social services workers for taking and processing applications, the time standard for making a determination, information required for specific groups of individuals/families to make a determination of eligibility or ineligibility, what information must be provided to applicants for or beneficiaries of program benefits, required written and verbal notifications about the status of the application or continuation of benefits, periodic review of eligibility, and what forms must be used in the application and determination process.
-The instructions explain how information can be obtained and verified, whose income and assets must be counted in the determination and what sources of information to use in evaluating ownership interests and the market value of assets.
-County workers use the statewide North Carolina Families Accessing Services through Technology (NC FAST) system to register and track an application.

-Upon a determination of eligibility or ineligibility, the decision is entered into NC FAST where historical information is maintained for inquiry, maintenance, and interfaces.
-County workers also use the statewide NC FAST system to register and track an application and upon data entered in NC FAST, the business rules are run for determination of eligibility or ineligibility.
-The decision in NC FAST is where historical information is maintained for inquiry, maintenance, and interfaces.
-The county worker maintains accuracy of the on-line eligibility record by entering changes to the demographic information, amount of income or benefits, eligibility period, case members and codes that are used to generate messages and notices to the recipient.
+The eligibility manuals provide detailed instructions for county social service workers on taking and processing applications.
+The manuals outline the time standards for making eligibility determinations, specify the information needed for individuals or families, and clarify the criteria for determining eligibility or ineligibility.
+The manuals also specify what information must be provided to individuals applying for program benefits as well as beneficiaries approved for program benefits.
+Additionally, eligibility manuals include required written and verbal notifications regarding the status of applications or the continuation of benefits.
+The Medicaid eligibility manuals provide guidance on the annual renewal of eligibility and the specific forms that must be used in the application and renewal process.
+The instructions explain how information can be obtained and verified, whose income and assets must be counted in the eligibility determination, and what sources of information to use in evaluating ownership interests and the market value of assets.
+County agency workers are responsible for conducting second party reviews of Medicaid eligibility determination actions, conducted by their agency, for both applications and renewals.
+County workers use the statewide North Carolina Families Accessing Services through Technology (NC FAST) system to register and track applications.
+Based on the data entered in NC FAST, system business rules are run resulting in an eligible or ineligible determination.
+Upon determination of eligible or ineligible, the decision is retained in NC FAST where historical information is maintained for inquiry, maintenance, and interfaces.
+The county worker maintains accuracy of the on-line eligibility record by entering changes to the demographic information, amount of income or benefits, eligibility period, case members and codes that are used to generate messages and notices to the beneficiary.
 The Operational Support Team provides technical support and training to local DSS offices on eligibility requirements.

 The Division has created an Eligibility Review Document, to be used for the audit process.
 The document can be copied and used for each case reviewed.
 The document provides guidance in verifying the eligibility review items.
 The Eligibility Review Document and the supplemental Attachment are available at the NC Department of State Treasurer (DST) under the Medicaid State compliance supplement link.
-Below is the link, scroll down to 93.778-1.
+Access the link below and scroll down to 93.778-1.
+Accompanying documents are available by following the link provided below: